drsfieldsIMA/greencycle/README.md

 ## Description

  Ever wondered how we can recycle more through our communities.
 We mean more of you and your networks phones, electrics, clothes and furniture recycled through this app.
-The GreenCycle community are here to safeguard and contribute to stewarding the Earth`s resources by leveraging the world wide web`s scale.
+The GreenCycle community are here to safeguard and contribute to stewarding the Earths resources by leveraging the world wide webs scale.

 ## Built With